-The context of any collection development policy or program in Asian Studies is 1) the ever-increasing saliency of Asia in world, national, local, and academic affairs; 2) the present commitment of MSU to further internationalize all programs; 3) an ever more ambitious MSU program of teaching and research in the area (see below).
+The context of any collection development policy or program in Asian Studies is 1) the ever-increasing saliency of Asia in world, national, local, and academic affairs; 2) the present commitment of MSU to further internationalize all programs; 3) an ever more ambitious MSU program of teaching and research in the area.

 A growing number of scholars and programs at MSU now use and need library materials related to all aspects of East Asia, South Asia, Southeast Asia, Australasia, and the Pacific region, and MSU Libraries’ collection of Asian-related materials needs to develop on an ongoing and, if resources are available, an increasing basis.

-The History Department has a particularly significant concentration of scholars (two in Chinese history, one in Japanese).
-Since history is a key element in even contemporary Asian affairs, is a key field for all Asian Studies programs, and tends to be interdisciplinary, the mandate for library collections is strong across the board.
+The History Department has a particularly significant concentration of scholars (two in Chinese, two in Japanese, one in Vietnamese studies).
+Since history is a key field for all Asian Studies programs, and tends to be interdisciplinary, the mandate for library collections is strong across the board.
 History has had Ph.D. programs with Asian specialization in place for many years.

 The Asian Studies Center continually grows and seeks ways to become more active.
-There are now more than sixty core faculty members.
 The Center routinely applies for and receives Title VI funding, and has consistently raised its standards, accomplishments, and support for the library.
 Other organizations with an international character (CASID, WID , etc.) also are active in Asian matters and require library support; CASID/WID routinely uses Title VI funds to support library acquisitions.

 In the past, Asian-related material has been collected by MSUL in both systematic and idiosyncratic ways.
 A basic fact of life is that MSUL lives in the shadow of one of the country’s great Asian collections at the University of Michigan; no attempt to compete with this center has been made, nor will be.
 The chief guideline for our collection(s) is not size, but suitability for supporting MSU programs of teaching, research, and public service and whatever cooperative programs we have commitments to.